 through which the previous current operators can be written as $I_{A1} = I_{A1}^\text{class} + I_{A1}^\text{quant}$ and $I_{B1} = I_{B1}^\text{class} + I_{B1}^\text{quant}$.
-In equation~\eqref{eq:classical_quantum_current} we call current operators defined with density operators as ``classic'' and that with vertex operators as ``quantum'', for two reasons.
+In Eq.~\eqref{eq:classical_quantum_current}, we call current operators defined with density operators as ``classical'' and those with vertex operators as ``quantum'', for two reasons.
 Firstly, the ``quantum'' terms do not contribute to the current averages after the QPC: indeed, they influence only the current correlation.
-More importantly, following Ref.~[\citen{IdrisovLevkivskyiX22}], the ``classic'' part reflects the noise produced at two diluters before the central QPC.
+More importantly, following Ref.~\cite{SIdrisovLevkivskyiX22}, the ``classical'' part reflects the noise produced at two diluters before the central QPC.
 This part of noise, after being produced at two diluters, simply propagates along the arms, before the current has arrived at the central QPC.
-The ``quantum'' part instead encodes the noise generated due to scattering at the central QPC.
-As another advantage of equation~\eqref{eq:classical_quantum_current}, one ``quantum'' and one ``classic'' operators have a vanishing correlation.
-One can thus calculate correlation functions e.g., $\langle I_{A1} I_{B1}\rangle$, by visiting the classical and quantum contributions individually.
+The ``quantum'' part instead encodes the noise generated by the scattering at the central QPC.
+As another advantage of Eq.~\eqref{eq:classical_quantum_current}, one ``quantum'' and one ``classical'' operators have a vanishing correlation.
+One can thus calculate correlation functions, e.g., $\langle I_{A1} I_{B1}\rangle$, by addressing the classical and quantum contributions individually.